-Setting up your Course layout
+Setting up your course layout

 Course Formats

-There are many course formats that can be customized for your delivery preferences: We've described the most common ones under the instructions on how to change the layouts below:
+There are many course formats that can be customized for your delivery preferences.
+We've described the most common ones under the instructions on how to change the layouts below:

-Changing the course layout
+Changing the course format

 2. Scroll down to the Course format section

-3. Select your preferred option from the Format drop-down list
+3. Select your preferred layout from the Format drop-down listAn example of custom sections being selected from the drop-down list

 The most common layouts are: